vpthehuman/AI-Flood-Detection-Response-System/README.md

 streamlit run app/main.py

 ## Usage

-1. Open the web application in your browser (typically at `http://localhost:8501`)
-2. Upload an image for flood detection
+1. Upload an image for flood detection
-3. View the flood detection results and risk assessment
+2. View the flood detection results and risk assessment
-4. Use the chatbot to ask flood-related questions
+3. Use the chatbot to ask flood-related questions